Fresh Ideas for Storing Produce So You Don't Waste a Dime

 - Remove produce from plastic grocery bags and store loose or in perforated produce storage bags in the crisper drawers or on the counter in a fruit bowl or colander.
 Need more room to store your produce?
 Look for containers that allow proper air circulation and have a carbon filter.

 - Place a damp paper towel in any produce bags if you need to add a little extra humidity.
-This works great for leafy vegetables, lettuces, and herbs.
+This works great for leafy vegetables, lettuces, and fresh herbs.

 How to Clean Produce